groovybits/lifeAI/README.md

 - Twitch Client can create personalities to use via !name <name> <personality> in chat.
 - Fully functional interation with twitch users.
-- Twitch streaming directly to RTMP (TODO: soon)
+- Twitch streaming directly to RTMP (TODO)

 ## News feed input via MediaStack